KQM-git/TCL/equipment/artifacts.md

 {% tabs %}
 {% tab title="Description" %}
-* 2 Piece Set Bonus: Energy Recharge +20%
+* 2-Piece Set Bonus: Energy Recharge +20%
-* 4 Piece Set Bonus: Increases Elemental Burst DMG by 25% of Energy Recharge.
+* 4-Piece Set Bonus: Increases Elemental Burst DMG by 25% of Energy Recharge.
 A maximum of 75% bonus DMG can be obtained in this way.
 {% endtab %}

 {% tab title="Findings" %}